 My Thoughts –

-I enjoyed all the characters, although it did take me time to appreciate Simon’s “mooncalf” behaviour, but when I really thought about it I realised that it was fairly normal for a fourteen year old to be a bit clueless and inquisitive.
+I enjoyed all the characters, although it did take me time to appreciate Simon’s “mooncalf” behavior, but when I really thought about it I realized that it was fairly normal for a fourteen-year-old to be a bit clueless and inquisitive.
 It contains all the good staples of a Young Adult novel; innocent teenage romance and a young protagonist trying to find himself whilst finding a mystical item.
-Clichéd perhaps, but definitely well met with themes of betrayal and war; the staples of a good adult fantasy.
+Clichéd perhaps, but definitely well met with themes of betrayal and war; the staples of good adult fantasy.

 His development through the book really helped endear him to me; watching him grow from a sheltered castle boy to a young man desperately fighting for his life while not new, was as mentioned really well portrayed.

 My major problem with this book is that I couldn’t even begin to pronounce some of the names/words and as I’ve already mentioned, the slow initial starting pace of the book.
 While it did pick up in later chapters, the early going was a bit rough.

 Character Growth & Development – 5/5

 The key characters in the series are all believable and you can understand their motivations and desires quite well.
 They are not static in any way and definitely grow throughout the book becoming more and more defined as the pages turn.